inno-se/the-guide/README.md

 <!-- TOC ignore:true -->
 # The Guide

-This repository provides a guide for managing the development of a software project using existing software engineering knowledge and tools to pass team software project-based Innopolis University courses.
+This repository provides a guide for managing the development of a software project as a team using modern software engineering knowledge and tools to pass several Innopolis University courses.

 <!-- TOC ignore:true -->
 ## Table of contents